callstack/react-native-testing-library/website/docs/JestMatchers.md

 )
 ```

-This allows you to assert whether the given element has specified accessible value.
+This allows you to assert whether the given element has a specified accessible value.

 This matcher will assert accessibility value based on `aria-valuemin`, `aria-valuemax`, `aria-valuenow`, `aria-valuetext` and `accessibilityValue` props.
-Only defined value entires will be used in the assertion,  the element might have additional accessibility value entries and still be matched.
+Only defined value entries will be used in the assertion,  the element might have additional accessibility value entries and still be matched.

 When querying by `text` entry a string or `RegExp` might be used.